knightsUCF/CarRacing/Log.md

 If this game just does moderately well, then perhaps we should follow Steve Jobs' advice, and push out a game in 3 months, while our competitors take 2 years to make a game.
 This way we can have 8 products for every 1 of theirs.

+I really like the grid layout in this game, Parkasaurus: https://store.steampowered.com/app/591460/Parkasaurus/

+This would work well for a mall simulator.

+But we have to be aware that a huge signficant chunk of gamers are women.
+The average age of a female gamer is 38.
+So making a mall sim game is one step in harnessing that audience.
+Further steps would be to make more "adult" like games for older female gamers.

 # Interesting Article on Autonomous Agents and Physics Forces Applied to Cars